Code-Institute-Submissions/b1ndark-project2/README.md

 - First of all the main goal is for the user to have fun
 - Play solo or in a group to test your History knowledge
 - Go through every difficulty mode :).
+- To try achieve the top 5 in the scoreboard.

 The website: